Brown, Monheim hope to add their names to elite list of linebackers to play at Illinois

 Photos from Illinois football signing day on Feb.
 1, 2012.
 (Mark Jones and Derek Neal)

-Ward joined the Illinois staff as an assistant coach in December 2011, coming to the Illini from Toledo along with head coach Tim Beckman and assistant coach Alex Golesh.
+Ward is in his second season at Illinois after joining the Fighting Illini staff as an assistant coach in December 2011, coming to Champaign from Toledo along with head coach Tim Beckman and assistant coach Alex Golesh.